TheBorgess/BackupLaravel/README.md

 # BackupLaravel

-Backup files of Laravel projects.
+Backup files of Laravel projects and support for PHP version 7.4.